ropensci/roweb3/content/blog/2021-06-28-news-meta/index.Rmd

 To not forget ideas or to bring them to the attention of the newsletter curator we store them as issues of a GitHub repository.

 Furthermore, the manually curated sections are reviewed by at least one person more.
-The posts don't get a [full blown review](https://blogguide.ropensci.org/) but this helps strenghten them.
+The posts don't get a [full blown review](https://blogguide.ropensci.org/) but this helps strengthen them.

 ### Newsletters as emails: hello Sendgrid, bye MailChimp!

-We used to send our newsletter via MailChimp, however we heard [bad things about the company itself](https://www.businessinsider.fr/us/inside-mailchimp-mass-exodus-women-people-color-ben-chestnut-2021-3) so asked around for recommendations (thanks a ton to everyone who chimed in!) and settled on Sendgrid whose email service we were actually already using for the [CRAN checks API](https://blog.r-hub.io/2019/06/10/cran-checks-api/) and our forum.
+We used to send our newsletter via MailChimp, however we heard [bad things about the company itself](https://www.businessinsider.fr/us/inside-mailchimp-mass-exodus-women-people-color-ben-chestnut-2021-3) so asked around for recommendations (thanks a ton to everyone who chimed in!) and settled on SendGrid whose email service we were actually already using for the [CRAN checks API](https://blog.r-hub.io/2019/06/10/cran-checks-api/) and our forum.
-So, now, our newsletter is emailed via Sendgrid **Marketing** service.[^transfer]
+So, now, our newsletter is emailed via SendGrid **Marketing** service.[^transfer]

 How do we go about that?
-We extract the HTML corresponding to the post from our full content RSS feed (set up for R Bloggers): http://ropensci.org/rbloggers/index.xml
+We extract the HTML corresponding to the post from our [full content RSS feed](/rbloggers/index.xml) (set up for R Bloggers).
 We use that feed as all relative links (except for images) have been made absolute at that point.
 We copy-paste it into a text editor and make a few tweaks:

 * make the images src an absolute link,
 * removing all heading anchors,
-* adding a [no tracking attribute to links](https://community.auth0.com/t/howto-disable-sendgrids-click-tracking-feature-in-an-auth0-email-template/22958) as the global Sendgrid account option didn't work for that
+* adding a [no tracking attribute to links](https://community.auth0.com/t/howto-disable-sendgrids-click-tracking-feature-in-an-auth0-email-template/22958) as the global SendGrid account option didn't work for that

 These tweaks are listed in our newsletter check list but we might transform them to code using xml2 soon-ish.

-We then copy this HTML as a code block in Sendgrid visual editor.
+We then copy this HTML as a code block in SendGrid visual editor.
 Regarding the email appearance, we added some blocks (e.g. the unsubscribe one at the bottom), tweaked a few styling rules (e.g. the color of text, background, links, to match our website).
 To send a new newsletter we _duplicate_ a previous one.
-Folks more experienced with Sendgrid might create a "template" for that, presumably.
+Folks more experienced with SendGrid might create a "template" for that, presumably.

 We make sure the subject and preheader (what MailChimp calls preview, the email bit recipients might see near the subject in their inbox) are updated, then send a few test emails, and then [more or less nervously](http://veekaybee.github.io/2021/06/20/the-ritual-of-the-deploy/) send the newsletter to its more than 2,000 subscribers.

 Voilà, at that point all that remains is tweeting about the newsletter, and hoping it gets read at least a bit.

-Note that Sendgrid sign-up forms offer much less flexibility than Mailchimp similar features, so we had to add an iframe to our website to incorporate sign-up, where we used to have a more integrated form whose JS code pinged a dedicated Mailchimp URL.
+Note that SendGrid sign-up forms offer much less flexibility than MailChimp similar features, so we had to add an iframe to our website to incorporate sign-up, where we used to have a more integrated form whose JS code pinged a dedicated MailChimp URL.

 ## Conclusion

 In this post we presented our workflow for curating and sending our monthly newsletter.
-Our newsletter is published as a monthly post on our blog, and sent as an email to subscribers via Sendgrid.
+Our newsletter is published as a monthly post on our blog, and sent as an email to subscribers via SendGrid.
 We prepare its content with a mix of automatically generated and manually curated sections, followed by a review for the latter.
 We hope the newsletter helps our community stay informed of our work.
 If you have any suggestion for our newsletter, don't hesitate to leave a comment below!